Click on the Edit Content button to edit/add the content.

 Earnings in an annuity grow tax-deferred.
 When you withdraw the money, the gains are taxed as ordinary income.
 If you purchase an annuity with pre-tax dollars (like an IRA rollover), the entire withdrawal is taxable.

-Fixed and Multi-Year Guaranteed Annuities typically have no annual fees; the insurance company makes money on the 'spread' between what they earn and what they pay you.
+Fixed annuities and multi-year rate annuities typically have no annual fees; the insurance company makes money on the 'spread' between what they earn and what they pay you.
 Variable annuities usually have management fees.

-Start building a safe medicare future today and clear guidance.
+Start building a confident retirement future today with clear guidance.

 Take the next step with a complimentary consultation and get personalized support from a licensed, independent advisor—no pressure, no obligation.